First Sunday of Advent – A

-And while the passages we read in the liturgy are grounded in the past, they are there for us to reflect on their meaning for today.
+And while the passages we read in the liturgy are grounded in the past, they are here for us to reflect upon their meaning for today.

 Advent’s thematic is so simple that it is not likely to make the banners this year: God is present to us.
 For “Emmanuel” means “God is with us.”

 Advent looks to that great feast of God’s presence to us: Christmas.

 God is present to His world through His Son, Jesus – who became one of us so that we could become one with Him.

 Our medieval ancestors, in their statues and iconography, often portrayed Mary as pregnant.